Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/02OpenScienceBasics/12OpenAdvocacy.md

    4. Use evidence - facts carry more weight than anecdotal evidence
    5. Economic arguments are important
 5. Plan and develop your communication and advocacy campaign
-6. Identify Delivery Methods:
+6. Identify delivery methods:
    1. Advocacy is relationship building,
    2. Tactics change by target audience
 7. Identify Resources and Gaps:
    1. Do a SWOT \(strengths, weaknesses, opportunities and threats\) analysis
    2. Build on existing resources and opportunities
-8. Plan Next Steps Identify achievable goals that set stage for larger work: advocacy strategy/plan
+8. Plan next steps, identify achievable goals that set stage for larger work: advocacy strategy/plan
-9. Evaluate Effectiveness Regularly
+9. Evaluate effectiveness regularly

 ##### Aspects of advocacy